Aerial operations in the Chaco War

 The Chaco War was the first major Latin American conflict in which aircraft were used.
 This aerial war carried a large human and materiel cost.
-At that time, Bolivia possessed one of the greatest aerial forces in the region, however this fact didn't prevent its final defeat.
+At that time, Bolivia possessed one of the greatest aerial forces in the region, however this fact did not prevent its final defeat.
 Bolivia lacked the expertise to utilise its aerial forces, and was thus unable to maximise its use of military aviation.
 Paraguay had a small number of pilots and technicians, all veterans of the revolution of 1922.
 The 1922 revolution was a brief civil war in which the government and the rebels used aircraft in the operations, and José Félix Estigarribia could be considered an innovator in the military use of aircraft on the continent.

 Background

 Between July and August 1932, the Paraguayans built a landing strip at the advance base of Isla Poi and deployed a small force of combat aircraft for reconnaissance purposes, which was practically all the military aircraft which Paraguay possessed.
 Bolivia's air force was numerically superior, but was limited by the lack of airfields close to the combat zone.
 Despite this disadvantage, the Bolivian Army Air Corps was able to conduct attacks in a relatively effective manner.

 Lieutenant Colonel Bernardino Bilbao Rioja took charge of the Bolivian Air Corps in the Chaco and initiated the operations in July 1932, concentrating his forces on the primary base of Villa Montes, out of an advanced base in Muñoz, nowadays Fort General Díaz, in Paraguayan territory.